 You can also use a softer gloss paper.
 To protect photos from Sun Damage and Fading try

 UV Protective Glass that blocks damaging ultraviolet light.
 Art.com Art Websites

-How to Frame Artwork (youTube) Matting your Photos (youTube)
+How to Frame Artwork (youtube) Matting your Photos (youtube) Frame Bridge

 Photo Scanning by Scan Cafe Scan My Photos Dig My Pics

 Czur scanner : build your own digital library